dealfonso/selectbox-ui/README.md

 When creating a SelectBoxUI, you can pass a set of options to customize the effect.
 The options can be passed as an object to the `selectBoxUI` function or as `data-selectboxuiui-*` attributes to the element.
 The following options are available:

 - `initialBox`: Initial size of the selection box.
 If not specified, the initial box size will cover all the space.
 - `wrapperClass`: Class to add to the wrapper of the selection box.
-If not specified, the default value is `cb-selectbox-wrapper`.
+If not specified, the default value is `sb-selectbox-wrapper`.
 - `wrapperId`: Id to add to the wrapper of the selection box.
 If not specified, the default value is `null` (means that it will not add set id).
 - `addFocus`: Whether to add an active _focus section_ to the element when the selection box.
 The active _focus section_ means that it can be moved in the selection box, and the user interaction will not reach to the underlying elements.
 If not specified, the default value is `true`.
 - `addBorders`: Whether to add _active borders_ that enable to adjust the selection box.
 If not specified, the default value is `true`.